What are Unrealized Gains/Losses?

 Calculate Unrealized Gain Losses with Example

 A Company XYZ has an investment of $ 10000 in stocks, which it holds for trading purposes.
 The value of these stocks has increased to $ 25000.
-The Company could record $ 15000 as Unrealized gain on these positions without actually selling the securities.
-It will only be paper profit, and the Company will not be liable to pay any taxes for such recorded Unrealized gains.
+The company could record $ 15000 as an Unrealized gain on these positions without selling the securities.
+It will only be paper profit, and the company will not be liable to pay taxes for such recorded Unrealized gains.

 However, say he sells these positions for $ 30000 later in the year or next year, it would record a realized gain of $ 20000 in the net income, and he is liable to pay taxes on such gains.

 From the above example, we can say that Unrealized gain is a difference between the value of investment now and the investment done in the past.

 Let us take another example.
-ABC bought 500 stocks of $3, each with an original investment of $ 1500.
+ABC bought 500 stocks for $3, each with an original investment of $ 1500.
 He paid a brokerage of $10 on the purchase of these stocks, and the current value of each stock is $7.
 Here, the total value of the investment is $ 3500.
 Thus, the Unrealized gain is (3500 – 1500 = $ 2000).
 However, to be precise, the person can subtract the brokerage paid on these stocks and say the Unrealized gain is 2000 – 10 = $ 1900.

 Let us take another example: